 Ways to leave legacy gifts to create lasting impact

-There are numerous ways to structure legacy gifts, with each method offering different advantages related to tax benefits, income potential and asset management.
-The following is an overview of the primary legacy gift methods.
+There are numerous ways to structure your gift, with each method offering different advantages related to tax benefits, income potential and asset management.
+The following is an overview of the primary gift methods.
 Please consult with an attorney or financial planner to decide which option is right for you and your family.

 Simple Gifts